skybaseinnovations/employee-handbook/docs/leave.md

 ### FAQs

-**Q1: What happens if I don’t use my Earned/Casual leave by the end of the 4-month period?**
+**Q1: What happens if I don’t use my Earned/Casual leave by the end of the calendar year?**

-- **A1**: Any unused Earned/Casual leave will not carry over to the next period and cannot be exchanged for financial compensation.
+- **A1**: Any unused Earned/Casual leave will not carry forward to the next calendar year and cannot be exchanged for financial compensation.
 We encourage you to plan your time off accordingly.

 **Q2: Can sick leave be converted into Earned/Casual leave or encashed if unused?**